Skip to content

 Combining with Completed Checks

-When a step has both completed_check and precondition, the completed check is evaluated first.
+When a step has both check and precondition, the completed check is evaluated first.
 If the step is already complete, it is skipped and the precondition is never evaluated.

 steps: